ltoniazzi/Algebra_applications/README.md

 ### 2. Download Anaconda

-Download the [Anaconda or Miniconda distribution](https://www.anaconda.com/download/) of Python 3.
+Download and install the [Anaconda or Miniconda distribution](https://www.anaconda.com/download/) of Python 3.

 ### 3. Set up your environment